ChainSafe/game-docs-v2/docs/v2/4_erc20-interactions.md

 ### Decimals {#decimals}

-Returns the number of decimals the token uses, e.g. 6, which means to divide the token amount by 1000000 to get its human readable representation.
+Returns the number of decimal places a specified ERC-20 token uses (e.g. 6 for USDC), which means to divide the token amount by 1000000 to get its human readable representation.

 ```csharp
 using System.Numerics;